GenerateNU/website/.github/pull_request_template.md

  Describe aspects of the PR that may become problems in the future.
  Key Questions
- - Had to make specific changes at various screen dimensions.
-May need to make changes in the future to make it more generalizable.
+ - This landing page has its own issues that need to be fixed that may impact the positioning and sizing of the mountain image

  # Additional comments for the reviewers